 Can You Sue Police for Excessive Force? – Yes!

 Yes.
 Many people, including some attorneys, are misinformed and believe you cannot sue the police.
 That’s not true.
 If your rights have been violated due to police misconduct or excessive force, you may be able to seek legal action against the responsible parties and recover compensation for your damages.

-For example, if a police officer uses a taser gun on you after putting you in handcuffs and subduing you, then such behavior may not only be clearly unreasonable given the circumstances, but is likely in violation of their standard operating procedures.
-Depending on the facts of the case, such violation could give rise to separate claim against the police department.
+For example, if a police officer uses a taser gun on you after putting you in handcuffs and subduing you, then such behavior may not only be unreasonable given the circumstances but is likely in violation of their standard operating procedures.
+Depending on the facts of the case, such a violation could give rise to a separate claim against the police department.

 - Wrongful Death